 One of my favorite places to visit is Arizona.
 The palm trees, cactuses, yuccas, oleanders and other unique plants are all a sight I can’t wait to see.
-This last time I visited I decided to put a desert flower into a discovery bottle.
-I found a beautiful blooming yucca, and my kids and I decided it would work perfectly as a desert flower discovery bottle.
+This last time I visited I decided to put a desert flower into a sensory bottle.
+I found a beautiful blooming yucca, and my kids and I decided it would work perfectly as a spring sensory bottle.

 It is a great way to explore a beautiful plant in a new light.
 It looked artsy even.